 New Mexico state rules are explained in more detail below, but a couple of them focus on identifying and handling older drivers who may have become unsafe.

 Special rules apply to drivers who are 67 and older who seek to renew their licenses.

-Time limits: Drivers age 75 and older must renew in person every year at a local MVD office.
-Beginning at age 67, drivers must renew every four years; those under age 67 may opt to renew for either four or eight years.
+Time limits: Drivers age 79 and older must renew in person every year at a local MVD office.
+Those under age 79 may opt to renew their driver's license for either four or eight years.

 Vision test: Required at renewal.
 MVD personnel will conduct a test free.
 If a more complete test is required, MVD may require the driver to be tested by an outside ophthalmologist or optometrist, who must complete a Vision Report.

 Written test: Not generally required at renewal.

 Road test: Not generally required at renewal.

 The MVD can place restrictions or conditions on a person’s driver's license intended to keep the driver and the roadways safe.
 The most common restriction for older drivers is to require glasses or corrective contact lenses.